Hilbert functions of schemes of double and reduced points: Introduction

 One of the main results of this paper (Theorem \ref{procedure}) will give us a tool to answer to Question \ref{weakerq}.
 Specifically, starting with a set of double and reduced points on a collection of general lines in $\mathbb{P}^2$, we describe how to ``merge'' three reduced points to make a new scheme with one new double point and three fewer reduced points.
 Moreover, this procedure does not change the Hilbert function.
 The results of Cooper, Harbourne, and Teitler \cite{CHT} are the crucial ingredient to prove that our new configuration has the correct Hilbert function.
 By reiterating this process, in a controlled fashion, Construction \ref{algorithm} shows how to start from a valid Hilbert function $\Delta H$ and create a set $Z$ of double and simple points with $\Delta H = \Delta H_{Z}$.
 Our answer to Question \ref{weakerq} is given in Theorem \ref{lowerbounds} where we find a $d$, that depends only on $\Delta H$, such that we can construct a set of $d$ double points and $(\sum \Delta H) -3d$ reduced points whose Hilbert function is $H$.
 In fact, for all $1 \leq d' \leq d$, we can find a scheme of $d'$ double points and $(\sum \Delta H) -3d'$ reduced points with Hilbert function $H$ (see Corollary \ref{lowerboundcor}).
 Moreover, in Theorem \ref{HFofdoublepts} we give a condition on a valid Hilbert function $H$ that guarantees that $H$ is the Hilbert function of only double points.

 We then focus on the special cases that

 In these cases, our construction produces $\binom{t+1}{2}$ double points, respectively $\binom{t+1}{2}$ double points and one reduced points.
 In the first case, the support of the points are the $\binom{t+1}{2}$ points of intersection of $t$ general lines in $\mathbb{P}^2$.
-This fact is equivalent to the statement that the points in the support are a star-configuration of points in $\mathbb{P}^2$.
+This fact is equivalent to the statement that the points in the support are a {\em star-configuration} of points in $\mathbb{P}^2$; star configurations are widely studied, e.g. see \cite{CGvT2014,CvT2011}.
 We prove (see Theorem \ref{doublestar}) that this configuration is the {\it only} configuration of $\binom{t+1}{2}$ double points in $\mathbb{P}^2$ with $\Delta H_Z = \Delta H$.
 In the second case, we show (see Theorem \ref{puntosotto}) a similar result by showing again that there is only one configuration of $\binom{t+1}{2}$ double points and one reduced point that has $\Delta H_Z = \Delta H$.

 We conclude our paper with some final comments related to how well our construction performs, i.e., given a known valid Hilbert function of $t$ double points, how many double points does our procedure produce for the same valid Hilbert function.
 In the case that the support of points is in generic position, we derive an asymptotic estimate.